gdrangel/gdrangel/README.md

 # Hi, I'm Gabriel Rangel!

 ## About Me
-I'm a student studying to become a front-end web developer.
+As a front-end web developer with two years of experiennce, I aim to specialize in supporting local businesses and small companies by quickly identifying and resolving front-end issues.

 ## My Skills
 Coding Languages: HTML, CSS, JavaScript<br>